Jeff Cobb: Pro Wrestling Guerrilla (2016–2019)

 On October 19, Cobb defeated Walter at Smokey and the Bandido to win the PWG World Championship.
 He then successfully defended it against Trevor Lee at Hand of Doom in January 2019.
-He would also successfully defend his title against Johnathan Gresham and BOLA runner up Bandido during his reign.
+He would also successfully defend his title against Jonathan Gresham and BOLA runner up Bandido during his reign.
 He then competed in his 4th Battle of Los Angeles but fell in the second round to David Starr.
 He would go on to drop the title after 421 days in a rematch with eventual tournament winner Bandido later that year.

 Progress Wrestling (2017–2018)

 On May 27, 2017, Cobb made his Progress Wrestling debut by defeating Nathan Cruz in the first round of the Super Strong Style 16 Tournament 2017.
-The following day, Cobb lost his second round match to Matthew Riddle.
+The following day, Cobb lost his second round match to Matt Riddle.
 On May 29, Cobb received his first shot at the Progress World Championship, losing to Pete Dunne.